DanielMartinez4290/MEAN-Stack/README.md

-Custom Twitter application using the MEAN stack
+Custom Facebook look alike application built using the MEAN stack.
+Functionality includes signup, login, posting to wall, following users, and viewing other users profiles.